KarenkovID/kotlinx.serialization/docs/serialization-guide.md

 {"name":"kotlinx.serialization","language":"Kotlin"}
 ```

-See [Encode defaults][#encode-defaults] section on how this behavior can be configured for JSON.
+See [Encoding defaults][#encoding-defaults] section on how this behavior can be configured for JSON.

 <!--- TEST -->